 11 Tips To Score More Than 90% Marks In 10th 12th Board Exam

-As I stated above that, it is all up to your hard work from the beginning of 12th class that whether you score more than 70% or 80% or 90% marks in board exam.
-Now here are my tips and suggestions to score the good percentage in your class which are the outcome of my case study while teaching my students for 6 years.
+As I stated above that, it is all up to your hard work from the beginning of 12th class that whether you score more than 70% or 80% or 90% marks in the board exam.
+Now here are my tips and suggestions to score a good percentage in your class which are the outcome of my case study while teaching my students for 6 years.

 Here are the following tips and strategies that you should follow for the board exam to score 90% marks.

 Create two instances of yourself, first is your present and the second one is your past.
 Now play a game between your Present and your Past.
 Keep only one thing in your mind that you have to defeat your past at any cost.
 If you can’t do this then forget to score great in the board exams.

 Keep defeating your previous percentage, your present has to be perfect than your past, in this way, you will surely achieve a good percentage in your board exam.

 More than anything else, your target should be always to do better than you have ever done before.
 If you are very close to your board exam, you should know How to prepare for board exam in 1 month.

 Below pictures will show how your percentage stats should look like.
 If your stats are not going in this way then it is advised to concentrate more towards the preparation of board exams.

 This may look weird but you should make a statistical table(like above) of all previous marks and percentage of the individual subject.
 This will help you to find out how much you need to improve.